mzidra/mzidra/README.md

      ౿ ָ  MORE ABOUT ME!
-i am 17 ! , ♀  she/her or they it depends!!
+i am 18 ! stuck on safe  she/her orrrrrrr ummm :3333

 artist and a writer (writer in progress)